purdue-cs193-fall-2019/homework-1-mbrar01/index.md

+# Maheep's First CS193 Homework
+- Getting the opportunity to learn cool and useful tools in class
+- Learning from fellow students who just went through the same experience in the last few years.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown